slusarz/dovecot-fts-flatcurve/README.md

                    replaced by a new write DB.
 Most people should not change this setting. (integer, set to 0 to disable rotation; DEFAULT: 5000)
+ - `rotate_time` - When the mail ("current") database exceeds this length of time (in msecs) to commit changes, it is rotated to a read-only database and replaced by a new write DB.
+Most people should not change this setting. (integer, set to 0 to disable rotation; DEFAULT: 5000)
  - `substring_search` - If enabled, allows substring searches (RFC 3501
                         compliant).
 However, this requires significant
                         additional storage space, so substring searches can